-This was an exploration in subtraction from an assigned volume.
-The building “site” was one half of a Japanese wood-working joint.
+This project, titled “Subtraction,” was an exploration in carving out space from an assigned volume.
+The building “site” was one half of a Japanese wood-working joint – the original joint can be seen in the images of the foam and colorful plexi model above.
 The goal was to create 4 rooms with circulation between them.
 Each of the rooms had a certain viewing constraint: ground view, sky view, horizon view, and natural light with no view (diffuse light room).
 Because of the vertical nature of my site, I created a tall atrium-like room as the diffuse room, shaped by the leftover space from the circulation.
 The rest of the rooms are distinctly round in order to create a contrast between the simple and angular circulation that wraps around the diffuse room.
+The physical models were created out of laser cut plexi glass, as well as 3D printed materials and wood.
+The diagrams represent the progression of the design, from envisioning the circulation and the rooms to putting it all together into one building.

 Photographs by Andy Ryan & Maria Roldan